MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 ## Easier Way?
 By the way, OpenCore does have the function to directly find and replace contents in ACPI tables, but I have not tested if that's gonna work in this case.
 If it does, things would get even easier.
 Could anyone test and share the result?

+Update: this might not work after searching on some docs.
+So just use the provided way above. :P

 ## References
 I'm listing the sources again at the end of this tutorial.
 Many thanks to those who provided the ideas and solutions in solving the problem!
 - https://gist.github.com/raenye/d6645d7039a6136ccfb055e0f8517698#important=update